OpenFn/lightning/benchmarking/README.md

 # Benchmarking

-## Run your own benchmarking tests
+## Run benchmarking tests against the demo webhook

 Execute the following steps to run a benchmark on Lightning: